 Our retreats are not intended for deeply struggling marriages.
 If you need assistance in finding help in this area, please contact the Family Life Apostolate or please call us and we can help you in your search.

 The Christian Life Retreat Center is located on the beautiful grounds of the St. Joseph Abbey right outside of Covington, La.
-Each couple will be given their own newly renovated Married Couples Suite, with more square feet per room, brand new queen size beds, expanded and updated bathrooms, and your own quite and relaxing seating area for two!
+Each couple will be given their own newly renovated Married Couples Suite, with more square feet per room, brand new queen size beds, expanded and updated bathrooms, and your own quiet and relaxing seating area for two!

 75376 River Rd, St Benedict, LA 70457